medavox/gardenlog/doc/data notes.md

+Need to record:-
-Need to record what was done, what worked, what didn't.
+what was done,
+what worked, what didn't.
+what needs doing in the future

 Garden Climate Data
 ---